TU-PJY/QuadPent-Engine/Tools/ReadMe.txt

 # mata_ScriptMaker
-mata_ScriptMaker is a tool for creating the structure of script files for read-only use in MGK applications.
+mata_ScriptMaker is a tool for creating the structure of script files for read-only use in QuadPent applications.

 After creating the script file structure, you need to write data inside "" (number or string).